American crocodile: Characteristics

-The American crocodile is a highly fecund species (38 clutch of eggs; fecundity over 20 after 15 years old) with a high adult survival rate and long life span.
-Like all true crocodilians, the American crocodile is a quadruped, with four short, stocky legs; a long, powerful tail; and a scaly hide with rows of ossified scutes running down its back and tail.
+The American crocodile is a highly fecund species.
+Average clutch size is 38 eggs, and fecundity is over 20% after 15 years old.
+The species has a high adult survival rate and a long life span.
+Like all true crocodilians, the American crocodile is a quadruped, with short, stocky legs; a long, powerful tail; and a scaly hide with rows of ossified scutes running down its back and tail.
+Due to the crocodile preferring to live in saline environments these scutes can often house epibionts such as ticks, leeches, barnacles, and even sea anemones.
+Individuals can be identified by using multiple dorsal scute patterns.
 Its snout is elongated and includes a strong pair of jaws.
-Its eyes have nictitating membranes for protection, along with lacrimal glands, which produce tears.
+A 3.2 m, 164 kg specimen had a bite force of 4355 N. Its eyes have nictitating membranes for protection, along with lacrimal glands, which produce tears.

 The nostrils, eyes, and ears are situated on the top of its head, so the rest of the body can be concealed underwater for surprise attacks.
 Camouflage also helps it prey on food.
 The snout is longer and narrower than that of the American alligator, but broader on average than that of the Orinoco crocodile.
 American crocodiles are also paler and more grayish than the relatively dark-hued American alligator.
 This crocodile species normally crawls on its belly, but it can also "high walk".
 Larger specimens can charge up to nearly 10 mph.
 They can swim as fast as 20 mph by moving their bodies and tails in a sinuous fashion, but they cannot sustain this speed.

 Adults have a uniform grayish-green coloration with white or yellow undersides, while juveniles have dark cross-banding on the tail and back.